I-am-VarunM/ConvolutionNeuralNetworkusingVerilog/Convolution Stage 1/Readme.md

-This folder contains imlpementation of the first layer of convolution of Image/pattern with Laplacian Filter.

-Conv1.v is the top level file which calls the sub modules of the convolution implemenation.
-The module is tested by providing inputs from the Conv1_tb.v testbench.
+I have laplacian filter to form the first cnn layer.
+The laplacian filter matrix is {0,1,0}
+{1,-4,1}
+{0,1,0}
+Adder files are used to add the which takes part during the convolution conv1.v just multiplies the elements wise with laplacian filter.